-With infrastructure growing at around 30 percent annually, LOT faced rising costs in both software licensing and operational management.
-The company runs practically all key systems—scheduling, ticketing, navigation planning, budgeting, and so on—on Linux, and it approached its existing OS vendor to negotiate a simpler, more scalable subscription model.
+With infrastructure growing at around 30% annually, LOT faced rising costs in both software licensing and operational management.
+The company runs practically all key systems — scheduling, ticketing, navigation planning, budgeting and so on — on Linux, and it approached its existing OS vendor to negotiate a simpler, more scalable subscription model.

-Marek Truszkowski, IT Systems Administrator at LOT Polish Airlines, said: “Our support costs for Red Hat Enterprise Linux were rising rapidly, and the model was complex and inflexible.
+Marek Truszkowski, IT systems administrator at LOT Polish Airlines, says: “Our support costs for Red Hat Enterprise Linux (RHEL) were rising rapidly, and the model was complex and inflexible.
 We also had concerns about the quality of vendor support available in Poland.”

 “It took just two weeks to deploy SUSE Manager, and we are now saving significant time and effort in patch management and reporting."